Doheera-kosi/todo-list-app/README.md

 ## Getting Started

-**A week 2 of module Two '2' Set up project with Webpack project.

 ## To get a local copy up and running follow these simple example steps.

 ### Prerequisites

-* A basic knowledge of html, and javascript
+* A basic knowledge of html, css, and javascript

 ### Setup